mlkywy/songshuttle/README.md

 SongShuttle is a simple application that makes use of the Spotify API to search for songs, find recommendations, and create playlists on your account on the fly!

+(This app is currently not mobile responsive and the updating playlist feature may have some bugs).

 ### Built With

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [Node](https://nodejs.org/en/) / [React](https://reactjs.org/)